Richter BU Collection

 image: Barthélémy Collection

-2,500 works fromthe19th and20th centuries, many of them bound, on religion, philosophy, literature, history, and art history.
+2,500 works fromthe19th and20th centuries—many of them bound—on religion, philosophy, literature, history, and art history.

-A religious collection and much more
+A religious collection—and much more

-This collection was donated following the death of Henri Auguste François Barthélémy and added to the Central Library of the University of Montpellier on November 12, 1942, according to the handwritten register from that time.
+This collection was donated after the death of Henri Auguste François Barthélémy and added to the Central Library of the University of Montpellier on November 12, 1942, according to the handwritten register from that time.

-Cleric and Academician:
+Clergyman and Academician:

-Henri Auguste François Barthélémy (Béziers, February 3, 1871–Montpellier, June 11, 1942) was first ordained a priest (June 1901), serving as an assistant pastor at Saint-Joseph in Sète, then at Saint-Nazaire in Béziers; then chaplain at Sacré-Cœur in Montpellier (1920), parish priest of Olonzac (1925), and of Saint-Joseph in Sète (1932).
+Henri Auguste François Barthélémy (Béziers, February 3, 1871–Montpellier, June 11, 1942) was first ordained a priest (June 1901) and served as an assistant pastor at Saint-Joseph in Sète, then at Saint-Nazaire in Béziers; then as chaplain at Sacré-Cœur in Montpellier (1920), parish priest of Olonzac (1925), and of Saint-Joseph in Sète (1932).

 Appointed vicar general of the Diocese of Montpellier and titular canon (1939), he was also a member ofthe Montpellier Academy of Sciences and Letters from1941 to 1942, in the Literature section (though he never took his seat there).